derkmiki/terraform-authentication/modules/cognito/README.md

 * `pool_clients`: List of pool clients configuration, make sure name is unique within the list.

+* `lambda_config`: Contains the config for lambda with configname => arn format.
+This config usually came from lambda-function output.

 Provided outputs:

 * `cognito_domain`: The created cognito domain.